ArrynFalcons/FEC/README.md

 # FEC
 Front End Capstone
 Authored by Shloka Reddy, Thinh Ngo Phan, and Joel Hench.
 Welcome to our project!
 Please read this file before opening.

+## Overview
+A JavaScript student project to showcase front end skills using tools including React and Node.js, as well as developer tools like Webpack and Babel.

+## Table of Contents
+1. Description
+1. Installation
+1. Usage
+1. Contact

+## Description
 This project represents the Front End Capstone series of the Hack Reactor Software Engineering Immersive bootcamp program.
 With a vision to create a dynamic web app that would faciliate e-commerce in a novel way, Shloka, Thinh, and Joel prepared this app